temporalio/documentation/blog/2020-10-15-how-temporal-simplified-checkr-workflows.md

 **Working with Temporal:**

-> Great, the team has been very helpful when we have questions, the slack community is very active and we've even been able to contribute to the project with thoughtful feedback.
+<blockquote>Great, the team has been very helpful when we have questions, the slack community is very active and we've even been able to contribute to the project with thoughtful feedback.</blockquote>